zzMiao123/zzMiao123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I'm Yuxuan (Ethan) Mao, an M.S. student in Mechanical Engineering at Northwestern University.
+I'm Yuxuan, an M.S. student in Mechanical Engineering at Northwestern University.
 Before this, I worked as an embedded development engineer at Espressif, known for its ESP32 platform.
 I earned my B.S.
 (Hons.) in Mechanical Engineering from Shanghai Jiao Tong University in 2022.

 My research interests include actuator mechanisms, wearable robotics, and stretchable electronics.
 Currently, I’m conducting research at the Simpson Querrey Institute for Bioelectronics under the supervision of Prof. John A. Rogers, focusing on multi-modal actuators and soft robotics, particularly in the areas of haptics and organoid interfaces.
 My expertise spans a wide range of mechatronics skills, including rapid prototyping, micro-fabrication, and embedded programming.